r-am-ya/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

-## 🎯 Problem Statement & Motivation
+## 📄 Problem & Solution

-Policy documents are:
-- Lengthy and difficult to navigate
-- Written in complex language
-- Time-consuming to analyze manually
+**Problem:**
+Policy documents are often lengthy and difficult to navigate, written in complex language, and time-consuming to analyze manually.

+**Solution:**
-🔹 Our solution uses AI to:
+Our AI-powered system helps to:
 - Extract meaningful insights instantly
 - Enable semantic search across documents
 - Visualize relationships between entities
 - Simplify and summarize complex content